International Children's Games

 The International Children's Games (ICG) is an International Olympic Committee-sanctioned event held every year where children from cities around the world and between the ages of 12 and 15 participate in a variety of sports and cultural activities.

 History

 The Slovenian sports instructor Metod Klemenc founded the International Children's Games in 1968 with the aim of promoting peace and friendship through sports to the world's youth.
-He organised the first International Children's Games and Cultural Festival in 1968 with the participation of teams from nine European cities.
+He organised the first International Children's Games and Cultural Festival in 1968 in Yugoslavia with the participation of teams from nine European cities.

 Since that time, 37,000 children aged 12 to 15 have been in competition at 47 Summer Games and 6 Winter Games.
 411 different cities, 86 countries and all 5 continents have participated.
-The International Children's Games and Cultural Festival has become the world's largest international multi-sport youth games, and is a recognised member of the International Olympic Committee.
+The International Children's Games and Cultural Festival has become the world's largest international multi-sport youth games, and is a recognised member of the International Olympic Committee since 1990.

+1,600 boys and girls between the ages of 12 and 15 from 70 cities in 37 countries participate in this competition every year.

-The most recent edition of the International Children's Games was held in Coventry, England from 11 to 16 August 2022.
+The most recent edition of the International Children's Games was held in León, Mexico from July 15–20, 2024.